InterwebAlchemy/obsidian-ai-research-assistant/README.md

 # Obsidian AI Research Assistant

+> Build better Prompts and AI integrations with this advanced research tool for Prompt Engineering.

 This plugin integrates tools for Prompt Engineering and researching AI tools and language models like OpenAI's GPT-3 into Obsidian.